Kitchen Stewardship | Caring for All Our Gifts

 There is a ton of controversy about good fats/bad fats out there.
 You can find conflicting research and opinions that will boggle your mind as you try to figure out whether you should eat butter, canola oil, vegetable spreads, etc. There is one fat that everyone – even the US government – can agree on, however: trans fats.
 They’re nasty little buggers, and they’re slowly killing our country via heart disease, diabetes, obesity, and more.

-How Much Trans Fat is Safe?
+How Much Trans Fat Is Safe?

 None.
 Good recommendations say don’t eat it, ever.
 Mediocre recommendations say a few grams a day or to keep it “as low as possible” (FDA, 2005).
 Some countries (Denmark) and even U.S. cities (New York City and others) have totally banned trans fats in public eateries.
 (Read this article for more fascinating facts.)